Last Updated on December 15, 2022

 Include the units you need for each grocery.
 Besides saving you money, only buying a specific quantity keeps you from going to the stores every day.
 So, there’ll be fewer spending temptations.

 Unless it’s your first time shopping at a store, you probably know where each item is placed.
-It’s good to organize the list such that you won’t have to move back and forth when picking different groceries.
+It’s good to organize the list such that you won’t have to move back and forth when picking up different groceries.

 This way, you spend little time shopping.
 The result is little to no instances of impulse buying.